 WAC 173-340-370 Cleanup action expectations.

 Ecology has the following expectations for cleanup actions.
 The expectations represent the likely results of the cleanup action selection process described in WAC 173-340-350 through 173-340-390.
 Ecology recognizes that conformance with the expectations may not be appropriate at some sites.
 Selecting a cleanup action conforming to the expectations is not a substitute for conducting a feasibility study.
 The expectations must be considered when evaluating cleanup action alternatives in the feasibility study.
-Any non-conformance of the preferred cleanup action alternative to the expectations must be documented and explained in the feasibility study report.
+Any nonconformance of the preferred cleanup action alternative to the expectations must be documented and explained in the feasibility study report.

 (1) Ecology expects that treatment technologies will be emphasized at sites containing liquid wastes, areas contaminated with high concentrations of hazardous substances, highly mobile materials, and/or discrete areas of hazardous substances that lend themselves to treatment.

-(2) To minimize the need for long-term management of contaminated materials, Ecology expects that all hazardous substances will be destroyed, detoxified, and/or removed to concentrations below cleanup levels throughout sites containing small volumes of hazardous substances.
+(2) To minimize the need for long-term management of contaminated materials, ecology expects that all hazardous substances will be destroyed, detoxified, and/or removed to concentrations below cleanup levels throughout sites containing small volumes of hazardous substances.

 (3) Ecology recognizes the need to use engineering controls, such as containment, for sites or portions of sites that contain large volumes of materials with relatively low levels of hazardous substances where treatment is impracticable.

-(4) To minimize the potential for migration of hazardous substances, Ecology expects that active measures will be taken to prevent precipitation and subsequent runoff from coming into contact with contaminated soils and waste materials.
-When such measures are impracticable, such as during active cleanup, Ecology expects that site runoff will be contained and treated prior to release from the site.
+(4) To minimize the potential for migration of hazardous substances, ecology expects that active measures will be taken to prevent precipitation and subsequent runoff from coming into contact with contaminated soils and waste materials.
+When such measures are impracticable, such as during active cleanup, ecology expects that site runoff will be contained and treated prior to release from the site.

 (5) Ecology expects that when hazardous substances remain on-site at concentrations exceeding cleanup levels, those hazardous substances will be consolidated to the maximum extent practicable where needed to minimize the potential for direct contact and migration of hazardous substances.